mohammedzamakhan/toddmotto.github.io/_posts/2017-03-13-dynamic-components.md

 It's also responsible for change detection - methods are created on this class for each `@Input` that a component has, and checks their value and updates it if necessary.

-The wrapper also deals with triggering various lifecycle hooks that are defined on the original component class, such as `ngOnInit` and `ngChanges`.
+The wrapper also deals with triggering various lifecycle hooks that are defined on the original component class, such as `ngOnInit` and `ngOnChanges`.

 #### The View